jprayner/piconet/README.md

 ## Related projects

 * [ecoclient](https://github.com/jprayner/ecoclient) — a command-line utility for performing Econet operations
-* [NodeJS driver]([https://github.com/jprayner/ecoclient](https://github.com/jprayner/piconet/tree/main/driver/nodejs)) — see this subproject for code samples to build your own Econet apps
+* [NodeJS driver](https://github.com/jprayner/piconet/tree/main/driver/nodejs) — see this subproject for docs and code samples to build your own Econet apps

 ## State of development